English Adventure - English Delight

 York to Cambridge

 Today you will make your way to Cambridge, the spectacular university town.
-Cambridge University is into 31 architecturally stunning colleges.
+Cambridge University is divided into 31 architecturally stunning colleges.
 The most famous is Kings College, with its distinctive gothic chapel and illustrious list of former students.
 Take a tour to hear all the stories about famous former students.

 Alternatively you could visit the bustling market square or enjoy a relaxing walk through Cambridge University Botanic Garden.
 Stop for a traditional afternoon tea in one of the town’s many tearooms.